mkejeiri/Events-sourcing/README.md

 >> Hypermedia controls is a way to get the URIs from the service, and a consumer knows where a certain resource is located, e.g. in the REST model, when creating data with a Post call, the response returns the unique URL where the new resource is located.

 	**Rest and Coupling**

 	- Lower platform coupling

 	- Behavioral coupling is still present but can get very low (Uri's or resource location).

 	- Temporal coupling because REST services still have to be up to do their jobs, and consumers still have to wait for the response.

+3. **Asynchronous Message**: using a service bus (set of classes around the sending and receiving of messages) enables different services can send and receive messages in a loosely-coupled way, every service has an endpoint with which it can receive and send messages.
+The messaging system should be dumb and contain no business logic, everything smart should be in the service itself.
+The messaging system only routes the message to the inbox of another service, or multiple services in the case of a published event, If the receiving service is up, it will be notified via the service bus that a new message has arrived, and if processed successfully, it will be deleted from the queue, after which the service can process the next one.
+Each endpoint is connected to one particular queue, but one service can contain multiple endpoints.

+>> Asynchronous Messaging system use eventual consistency which need to be managed efficiently.